June 11

 Cast iron is great for searing because its mass allows it to hang onto heat well.

-What about Copper Core cookware?
-Copper heats up roughly twice as fast as aluminum (depending on the alloy), so you need about half as much to get results similar to aluminum.
+Copper heats up roughly twice as fast as aluminum, so you need about half as much to get results similar to aluminum.

-This provides excellent heating properties: fast and even, in a pan light and thin enough that it's also very easy to handle.
+This provides excellent heating properties: fast and even, in a pan light and thin enough that it's easy to handle.

 You may be wondering, doesn't this make Copper Core cookware about the same in performance to D3?